unsupported-syntax

 function Component({ code }) {

-const result = eval(code); // Can't be analyzed
+const result = eval(code); // cannot be statically analyzed

 return <div>{result}</div>;